St Patricks Day Flag

 St Patrick’s Day Gnome Garden Flag

-If you’re looking for a unique way to decorate your home for St. Patrick’s Day, we recommend that you purchase a gnome garden flag.
+If you’re looking for a unique way to decorate your home for the Irish flag St Patrick’s Day, we recommend that you purchase a gnome garden flag.

 Initially developed in Europe as a way to notify neighbors when something was wrong with their homes (they could place red flags over their front doors), today these small flags can be used in all sorts of ways, including holidays such as Christmas, Easter, and—you guessed it—St. Patrick’s Day!

-Having one or two around your home will help ensure that everyone knows that you are an avid supporter of green beer and leprechaun hats.
+Having one or two St Patrick’s Day Flags around your home will help ensure that everyone knows that you are an avid supporter of green beer and leprechaun hats.